Vilbrun Guillaume Sam: Assassination

+Sam fled to the French embassy, where he received asylum.
+The rebels' mulatto leaders broke into the embassy and found Sam.
+According to Major General Smedley D. Butler, a commander of a US detachment of Marines present in Haiti at the time, the revolution resulting in Sam's deposition came "to a head before the army came in from Arcahaie" to intervene in the president's defense.
+In a testimony to the United States Congress, Butler described how Sam was thrown from the embassy "into the street, where he was cut up into 200 pieces and dragged around the streets on pieces of string, what was left of his body."

 Legacy

 For the next two weeks, the country was in chaos.
 News of the murder soon reached the American Navy ships anchored in the city's harbor.
 President Woodrow Wilson, who was wary about the turn of events in Haiti, and especially the possibility that Bobo would take power, ordered American troops to seize the capital.
 They landed on 28 July 1915, and continued to occupy the country for nineteen years, until August 1934.

 Sam's chief of police, Charles Oscar Étienne, who cleaned out the jails by executing his political opponents, inspired the boogeymen Haitian carnival disguises known as "Chaloska".

 In literature and the arts

 Eugene O'Neill stated that Sam was the inspiration for his 1920 play The Emperor Jones.

 Sam is the main figure in Arthur J. Burks's short story "Thus Spake the Prophetess" (Weird Tales, November 1924).

 Sam appears as a supporting character in the 1993 Doctor Who novel White Darkness which is set during his presidency.
 The novel takes several liberties with history, having Sam committing suicide rather than being murdered by the rebels as was actually the case.